Can a DNA test prevent your skin from premature aging?

-It all sounds very sci-fi, but it is the beginning of the future of skincare.
-It is just too soon to invest in it.
+It all sounds very sci-fi, doesn’t it?
+But it is the beginning of the future of skincare.
+It’s just too soon to invest in it.
 Here’s why:

 How Skin Ageing Works

-By this is not what Geneu does.
-And thank goodness.
+But, this is NOT what Geneu does.
+And thank goodness for that.
 Messing with genes is a very risky business.
-Do it wrong, and it could lead to mutations, cancer, and other serious health problems.
-For a product like this to be approved for sale, it would have to undergo years of very strict tests to prove it is harmless to human health.
+Do it wrong, and it could lead to mutations, cancer… All kinds of horrible diseases.

 So, What Does Geneu Do?

 First of all, Geneu takes a sample of your DNA.
 But don’t worry.
-This is not painful nor unpleasant.
+This doesn’t hurt.
 There are no needles, scalpels or other instruments of torture involved.
 Using a cotton bud, the people at Geneu simply collect a swab of your inside cheek.
+Phew!

 How Much Does Geneu Costs?

-As you have probably guessed, Geneu isn’t cheap.
+Geneu isn’t cheap.
 The test, which can only be done in their salon in Bond Street, London, and two week’s supply of serum costs a whopping £600!
-Refills can be purchased online at geneu.com, and will set you back £300 a month.
+You can buy refills online at geneu.com– that’ll set you back £300 a month.
 You can also get a Geneu Annual Subscription, which includes 52 weeks’ worth of serum plus a complementary re-test, for £3300.

 Is Geneu Worth It?

-As much as I like the idea of personalized skincare, Geneu isn’t so innovative to justify its high price tag yet.
-If may be able to tell you what the levels of antioxidants and collagen in your skin are, but you could still get a pretty good idea of that by looking into a mirror.
+As much as I like the idea of personalized skincare, Geneu isn’t so innovative to justify the splurge.
+Sure, it tells you what the levels of antioxidants and collagen in your skin are, but you could still get a pretty good idea of that by looking into a mirror.

 The Bottom Line

 The future of skincare is in bespoke, personalized products.
-One day, I’m sure, technology will allow us to figure out with even more precision what condition our skin is in and what problems we are predisposed to, and create treatments tailored to our own personal need.
-It will also allows us to modify genes to prevent or slow down ageing.
+One day, I’m sure, technology will allow us to figure out with even more precision what condition our skin is in and what problems we are predisposed to so we can create treatments tailored to our own personal needs.
+We’ll also be able to modify genes to slow down premature aging safely.
 But that day is still far away.
-Now, it is still too early to invest in Geneu.
-This technology isn’t as impressive as it is made out to be yet.

 Would you give Geneu a try?